The Plan – credit extension details:

-Families would pay directly (MSA debit card) for normal medical purchases graduated up from $5,000 per single family member, for example, to $10,000 per family of four (or $15,000 for a family of six).
-There would be no government bureaucracy to ‘manage’ the people’s health care.
-Insurance coverage would ‘target’ major medical expenditures above and beyond the deductable ‘trigger.’
-Reductions of high-volume, minor insurance claims over such a wide scale, medical costs would drop significantly, and the direct patient-provider relationship would be restored.
+With the elimination of millions of minor insurance claims across the nation over the course of each month, efficiencies would improve, medical costs would drop significantly, and the direct patient-provider relationship would be restored.
 Medical professionals would not have to answer to HMOs, insurance companies, or government agencies in providing basic day-to-day healthcare access for their patients.

+For each participating member of a family, $50,000 would be deposited into the Family Account.
+There would be no income tax assessed on the credit extensions received under The Leviticus 25 Plan.
 And there would be no penalty (reduction of Leviticus 25 Plan funds) for additional new income earned by family members.
-Incremental installments (quarterly or semiannually) may be required for those with unremarkable (poor) credit / job histories – father than a full disbursement of funds to the FA during the initial funding phase.
+Incremental installments (quarterly or semiannually) may be required for those with unremarkable (poor) credit / job histories – in lieu of a full disbursement of funds to the Family Account during the initial funding phase.

-Those individuals / families choosing to participate in the Plan would agree, under the Recapture Provisions, to give up their individual income tax refunds may choose not to participate if their anticipated income tax refunds substantially exceeded the value of the plan benefits.
+Those individuals / families choosing to participate in The Plan would agree, under the Recapture Provisions, to give up their individual income tax refunds for a period of 5 years.